 Section 1770(a)(14) provides consumers with a basis to invalidate contracts.
-Courts have construed section 1770(a)(14) to include "oral misrepresentations or promises concerning the rights, remedies or obligations under a written contract."
-Thus, the Legislature "intended to repudiate any purported bar or defense based on the parole evidence doctrine."
-In recent years, plaintiffs have brought CLRA claims under Section 1770(a)(14) challenging fees charged for emergency hospital room services.
-Until recently, California courts have uniformly rejected these claims.
-For example, in Gray v.
-Dignity Health, the court found that a hospital's failure to disclose its billing for certain treatment prior to providing medical services did not establish a violation under CLRA section 1770(a)(14).
-The same conclusion was reached in Capito v.
-San Jose Healthcare System.
-By contrast, the fifth District Court of Appeal reached a different conclusion in Naranjo v.
-Doctors Medical Center of Modesto, Inc., and allowed a CLRA claim to proceed.
-The Supreme Court granted review in both Capito and Naranjo, and can be expected to address this split in authority.
+Courts have construed section 1770(a)(14) to include "oral misrepresentations or promises concerning the rights, remedies or obligations under a written contract."799 Thus, the Legislature "intended to repudiate any purported bar or defense based on the parole evidence doctrine."800 In recent years, plaintiffs have brought CLRA claims under Section 1770(a)(14) challenging fees charged for emergency hospital room services.
+801 For example, in Gray v.
+Dignity Health, the court found that a hospital's failure to disclose its billing for certain treatment prior to providing medical services did not establish a violation under CLRA section 1770(a)(14).802 The same conclusion was reached by the Fourth District Court of Appeal in Capito v.
+San Jose Healthcare System.803 By contrast, the Fifth District Court of Appeal reached a different conclusion in Naranjo v.
+Doctors Medical Center of Modesto, Inc.,804 and allowed a CLRA claim to proceed.
+The recent California Supreme Court decision in Capito resolved this split in authority in holding that "hospitals do not have a duty under the UCL or CLRA, beyond what is required by the statutory and regulatory scheme, to disclose emergency room EMS fees."805 In Capito, the Supreme Court of California reasoned that the defendant hospital did not violate CLRA section 1770(a)(14) because it disclosed its fees in its chargemaster and its list of 25 common procedures that it makes available to patients.806 Despite the consumer's arguments that the chargemaster hides its fees by listing "tens of thousands of individual billable items" using abbreviated descriptors, the Capito court stated that complying with state and federal regulations (as the defendant hospital did here) is sufficient to demonstrate that no CLRA violation occurred.807